#MeToo at work: B.C. women share horrifyingly common sexual assaults - BC Local News

 Shields’ trial has finished its closing arguments and a verdict is expected by the end of December.
 None of the accusations have been proven in court.

-Prior to the criminal trial, onesexual harassment suit against Shields and the RCMP was settled out of court.
-It is covered by a confidentiality clause.
+Prior to the criminal trial, one sexual harassment suit against Shields and the RCMP was settled out of court.
+The settlement is covered by a confidentiality clause.

 The women in the RCMP cases cited above decided to speak out about what happened to them.
 Many other women don’t.